-The notice was served under Article 50 of the Lisbon Treaty No. the correct reference is Article 50 of the Treaty on European Union.
+The notice was served under Article 50 of the Lisbon Treaty No, the correct reference is Article 50 of the Treaty on European Union.

-the law won't matter constitutional law are already important and will continue to
+This is all politics and the law won't matter 10 EU law and national constitutional law are already important and will continue to matter.